-The goal of St. Matthew’s University School of Medicine is to prepare our medical graduates to be competent, caring physicians who have the skills of lifelong learning necessary to incorporate new knowledge and methods into their practice as either a generalist or a specialist and to adapt to a changing professional environment.
+The goal of St. Matthew’s University School of Medicine is to prepare our medical graduates to be competent, caring physicians who have the skills of lifelong learning necessary to incorporate new knowledge and methods into their practice as either a generalist or a specialist and to a changing professional environment.

 Essential abilities and characteristics required for completion of the MD degree consist of certain minimum physical and cognitive abilities and sufficient mental and emotional stability to assure that candidates for admission, promotion, and graduation are able to successfully complete the entire course of study, participate fully in all aspects of medical training and meet such other requirements of the program as may be established or changed from time to time.

-The school intends for its graduates to become physicians who are capable of pursing and completing graduate medical education, passing licensing exams and obtaining and maintaining medical licensure.
+The school intends for its graduates to become physicians who are capable of pursuing and completing graduate medical education, passing licensing exams, and obtaining and maintaining medical licensure.
 The avowed intention of an individual student to practice only a narrow part of clinical medicine, or to pursue a non-clinical career, does not alter the requirement that all medical students take and achieve competence in the complete program of medicine required by the school.

 For purposes of this document and unless otherwise defined, the term “candidate” means candidates for admission to the MD Program as well as enrolled medical students who are candidates for promotion and graduation.

 The school also has an ethical responsibility for the safety of patients with whom students and graduates will come in contact.
 Although students learn and work under the supervision of the faculty, students interact with patients throughout their medical school education.
 Patient safety and well-being are therefore major factors in establishing requirements involving the physical, cognitive, and emotional abilities of candidates for admission, promotion, and graduation.
 As a result, the medical education process, which focuses so largely on patients, differs markedly from postsecondary education in fields outside of the health sciences.